top of page

 noun

-"He expressed his gratitude to everyone on the staff."
+"He expressed his gratitude to everyone for their support!"

 As we begin to understand more deeply what gratitude is, the next question you may be asking is, why is it so important?